92VV3M42d3v8/Qubes-Privacy-Doc/README.md

     To be run they first need to be marked executable with chmod +x AppImage , where <AppImage> is the file name of the AppImage, including its file extension) and then run with ./AppImage .
 Either that or clicked/double-clicked in one's file manager.

-12. Disable Pasting into Vault domain by user error-
+12. (May not be needed) Disable Pasting into Vault domain by user error-

         [user@dom0 ~]$ sudo nano /etc/qubes-rpc/policy/qubes.ClipboardPaste